henloh/Ui5AppGenerator/readme.md

 This is not a fully build git helper.
 It only covers the basic function.
 Those are mostly automated.
 If you open the git helper after creating a new app you have to provide the url to the repository.
 You need to have an accessible connection to your git server.
-I use a tfs in combination with a local git client that provied the login credentials.
+I use a tfs in combination with a local git client that is providing the login credentials.
 The url to your repository is saved in you project in the file *zProjInfo.json* and the variable *gitInitialized* is set to true.
 When you entered a correct url and press init git the app will get staged, commited and pushed (origin/master).
 After the initial git push you can enter the commit messages in the git panel (same button).
-The commit and push button stages all changes, commits them and then and uses the git status to check for pull/merge information.
-After comitting it pulls and trys to merge on its own.
-If something does not work it hopefully shows the git status underneath the message field.
+The commit and push button stages all changes, commits them and uses the git status to check for pull/merge information.
+A git pull is executed before the push.
+If something isn't working the git status shows underneath the message field.

 # Planned features
-- Ui5core.js local
 - mockgen (work in progress)
-- better placeholder using (kinda improved with counting)
 - editable namespace (currently fix in template app)
 - translate the readme to english (fehlgeschlagen)

+- better placeholder using (done)
+- Ui5core.js local (scrapped)